SuperOfficeDocs/superoffice-docs/docs/en/email/mailgun/overview.md

 Use your own email server for outgoing SuperOffice Service to your customers.
 You continue to use our Mailgun service (Alternative 1 or 2 above) for mail sent from SuperOffice Mailings.

+### Pros

+* Do not require a separate DNS entry for SPF
+* Do not require a separate DNS entry for DKIM
+* Full control of email domain and emails going out

+### Cons

+* You handle all your shared email accounts (locally), setup and configuration settings will (for now) be handled by Online Operations
+* You handle the volumes of sending your emails
+* You handle the blacklisting of your IP address (email reputation management)
+* Do require you to administer and setup of mail forwarding to Mailgun on your local mail account for incoming emails (for example, bounce) and/or maintenance of "reply to" / "from" in your outgoing emails need to match your setup of how you plan to get your customers response emails back into SuperOffice Service via Mailgun.

 ### How to configure your CRM Online site to use your own SMTP (outgoing) mail server?

 Contact our support directly, and they will help you to get it configured.

 **Access to your SMTP server from Online servers:**